GideonBrimleaf/GideonBrimleaf.github.io/_drafts/2021-02-13-pebble-templating-with-spring.md

 }
 </pre>

-However we probably want to refactor the templating steps into its own <span class="code-snippet">render template</span> function, where we can specify the template we want and an optional argument for any data we need to pass to it.
+However we probably want to refactor the templating steps into its own <span class="code-snippet">renderTemplate</span> function, where we can specify the template we want and an optional argument for any data we need to pass to it.
 This makes our controller code much cleaner too:

 <span class="font-weight-bold">src/main/kotlin/demo/DemoApplication.kt</span>
 <pre class="p-2 bg-primary text-light">